iKingCold/optimizely-maps-editor/README.md

 The editor uses OpenStreetMaps by default.

 ## Summary
-The solution consists of two projects.<br/>
+The solution consists of two projects.
 `OpenMapsEditor` contains the Map Editor add-on / plugin.<br/>
 `DemoSite` contains a demo website for testing the Map Editor.